Lavaeolous/Foundry-PF1-StatBlock-Converter/README.md

 **Change Log**
+2020_06_08:
+*  Reworked the skill separation to support subSkills, e.g. Perform (Sing) +3
+*  Reworked the parsing of defensive stats to be line-independent
+*  Included Changes from Race into the calculation of HP, AC, Abilities and Skills

 2020_06_07:
 *  Added support for language parsing
 *  Added support for feat parsing (these get saved as named but empty items in the character sheet)